jbk64/angular-aws-serverless-app/README.md

 The purpose of this project was to deepen my understanding of cloud technologies from a developer's perspective by developing a simple **webchat app** using AWS Serverless services.

 *Disclaimer : the aim of this project was to learn more about AWS cloud services in a practical way, not to demonstrate general coding best practices.
-Many improvements should be made to the code quality and security aspects of this projects in a production context.*
+Many improvements should be made to the code quality and security aspects of this project in a production context.*

 ## Architecture